-- Tier 1: It consists of two parts, the continuous capital and the basic additional capital is the basic capital comprising of paid up capital (after deducting the carrying amount of the treasury stocks) retained earnings and reserves resulting from profit appropriations except the general reserve for banking risks less any goodwill previously recognized and any carried forward losses.

-Tier 2: It is the subordinated capital, and consists of the following: - investments available for sale.

-- -45% of the value of the positive foreign currency translation differences reserve. - 45% of the value of the Special Reserve. - 45% of the increase in the fair value over its carrying value of financial investments (if positive). - 45% of the value of balance of the fair value reserve of financial
+- Tier 1: It consists of two parts, the continuous capital and the basic additional capital. is the basic capital comprising of paid up capital (after deducting the carrying amount of the treasury stocks) retained earnings and reserves resulting from profit appropriations except the general reserve for banking risks less any goodwill previously recognized and any carried forward losses. - Tier 2: It is the subordinated capital, and consists of the following: -45% of the value of the positive foreign currency translation differences reserve. - 45% of the value of the Special Reserve. - 45% of the increase in the fair value over its carrying value of financial investments (if positive). - 45% of the value of balance of the fair value reserve of financial investments available for sale. - 45% of the increase in the fair value of financial investments held to maturity over it's' book value. - 45% of the increase in the fair value of financial investments in subsidiaries and affiliates over it's' book value.

-- 45% of the increase in the fair value of financial investments held to maturity over its' book value. - 45% of the increase in the fair value of financial investments in subsidiaries and affiliates over its' book value. - Hybrid Financial instruments. - Loans (deposits) subordinated with the consumption of 20% of its value each year of the last five years created. - Provision for impairment of loans and advances and contingent liabilities (must not exceed 1.25% of the total credit risk of the assets and liabilities of regular risk-weighted, also the impairment loss provision for loans and credit facilities and contingent liabilities should be enough to meet the obligations provided for it.
+- Hybrid Financial instruments. - Loans (deposits) subordinated with the consumption of 20% of its value each year of the last five years created. - Provision for impairment of loans and advances and contingent liabilities (must not exceed 1.25% of the total credit risk of the assets and liabilities of regular risk-weighted, also the impairment loss provision for loans and credit facilities and contingent liabilities should be enough to meet the obligations provided for it.